 Organizational psychology is a discipline that combines psychology with business operations.
-Organizational psychologists strive to develop effective working conditions for workers, enhance employee morale, and improve overall operational efficiency.
-With this in mind, there are a number of components and elements you can expect to find in a typical organizational psychology degree program.
+Organizational psychologists strive to develop effective working conditions for workers, enhance employee morale, and improve overall operational efficiency, among many other things.

 Study of Psychological Health

 A basic element of an organizational psychology degree program is a study of what constitutes psychological health.

 So, in an organizational psychology degree program, you’ll learn about basic human behaviors in an effort to understand what drives people to behave in certain ways.
 Since organizational psychologists are charged with optimizing the psychological health and wellbeing of employees and management in the workplace, these psychological studies often focus on behaviors that are specific to work environments, such as:

 - Social psychology

 These are but a few examples, but you can begin to see how deeply rooted psychological principles can be in a typical work environment.

 Let’s examine one of these examples in more detail.